apache/derby/maven2/README.txt

          of deployed artifacts is to deploy a new set of artifacts with a different version string.

+WARNING: The Apache server has been configured to ban IP addresses if too many
+         unsuccessful login attempts are made within a short time period.
+For this reason it is important that you test the SSH configuration before you run the Maven deploy step.
+The current Maven setup requires that issuing "ssh people.apache.org" logs you into the server without prompting for a password.
+See instructions below.
+         If your IP gets banned, send a message to infrastructure at apache dot org.
+Include your IP address in the mail.

 Short description of the required steps: